woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 ### (@deprecated) isPaymentPristine

-Queries if the status is `pristine`
+Queries if the status is `pristine`.

 > ⚠️ This selector is deprecated and will be removed in a future release.
 Please use `isPaymentIdle` instead.